-You just paid almost $60 for a bag of premium hardwood charcoal.
-You dumped half of the bag into your grill, lit it and grilled two juicy steaks for you and your wife.
-But, it just took a few minutes, and at least half of the charcoal is still unburnt.
+Because often you pay almost $30 for a bag of premium hardwood charcoal, dump half of the bag into your grill, light it and grill just two juicy steaks for you and your wife.
+But, it takes only a few minutes, and at least half of the charcoal is still unburnt.

 What a waste.
 It may have been cheaper to use dollar bills instead!